A-DaRo/qia-challenge-2025/docs/caligo/phase_b_spec.md

 ### 3.1 The Noisy Storage Model (NSM)

-The NSM provides the security foundation for E-HOK.
+The NSM provides the security foundation for $\binom{2}{1}$-OT.
 Understanding its mathematical structure is essential for correct simulation mapping.

 #### 3.1.1 NSM Definition (König et al., 2012)